 This means that it is very difficult to determine whether two kittens are identical twins in a genetic sense.
 In fact, the only way to be certain would be to perform a DNA test on each of them and compare the results.

 How many kittens does a cat usually have?

 Litter size can vary dramatically in cats, ranging from one to twelve kittens and averaging at about four.
-Litter size varies wildly because female cats can become pregnant with litters from different fathers at the same time.
-Therefore, it is not uncommon for litters of kittens to be born with different markings.
+The reason that litters are so big is that females can become pregnant with litters from different fathers at the same time.
+Therefore, it is not uncommon for litters of kittens to be born with very different markings.
 Those that share similar markings may share the same father.
-But can cats have twins?

 Although kittens can indeed be genetically identical twins, it is very rare.
 It is far more common that two kittens are ‘twins’ only in the sense that they are two kittens from the same pregnancy who share the same mother and father, but are not the product of a fertilized egg splitting into two.
 If you want to find out if your kittens are identical twins, speak to your veterinarian about a DNA test.